Server: Shannon Miwa

 During this time we were able to establish that the product was actually doing quite a bit of volume and did have brand name recognition, both factors that pushed for a redesign rather than a sunsetting.

-We settled on a fancy customized dropdown as the direction.
+We settled on a fancy customized dropdown as the main design direction.
 This was in order to minimize the space on the Merchant's checkout and be less of an obtrusive element on the page.
 There were two main directions we tested, one that was a two step process and another that could be a one step process.

 The two step process had the advantage of funneling the user down a path and removing distraction, and the single step process had the advantage of speed.